impredicative/irc-rss-feed-bot/README.md

 # irc-rss-feed-bot
-**irc-rss-feed-bot** is a Python-based IRC RSS and Atom feed posting bot.
+**irc-rss-feed-bot** is a Python 3.7 based IRC RSS and Atom feed posting bot.
 It essentially posts the entries of RSS and Atom feeds in IRC channels, one entry per message.

 ## Features